 But — let me tell you another secret.
 Your brain is going to spit them out at some point.
 It always does.
 And — it’s much better if you choose when and where this happens.

-I’ve told the story before of my ending up in a bathtub – aged 29 – fully clothed – begging for curry and having continuous panic attacks for days.
-Oh yeah – and hiccoughing loudly for all those days too.
+I’ve told the story before of my ending up in a bathtub — aged 29 — fully clothed — begging for curry and having continuous panic attacks for days.
+Oh yeah — and hiccoughing loudly for all those days too.
 In a very violent fashion.
-I wish I could write about the noise I made.
-My body could no longer hold my secrets.
+I wish I could find a word for the noise I made.
+My body could no longer hold in my secrets.
 It became too much.

 I wish for you a gentler release of your shame.